 While Hawaii’s standard statute of limitations is only two years, it is clear that the patient missed the deadline for filing a medical malpractice lawsuit.
 However, that patient can use the discovery rule exception to push back the standard statute of limitations and file a medical malpractice suit against the negligent surgeon.

 Let’s review an example of the “reasonable” and sufficient notice as the second type of the “discovery rule” exception in Hawaii.
 We will use the above example, but this time let’s say that the patient did not undergo an X-Ray.
 Instead, he went to see four doctors after he started experiencing pain in the area where the negligent surgeon left the foreign object.
 All of the doctors told the patient that although they did not know what caused the pain, they had a reasonable theory that it was caused by the 2016 surgery.
-In that case, the statute of limitations clock starts ticking on the date the patient visited the fourth doctor, when the patient was put on “reasonable” and sufficient notice that the injury was caused by the 2016 surgery.
+In that case, the statute of limitations clock starts ticking on the date the patient visited the fourth doctor when the patient was put on “reasonable” and sufficient notice that the personal injury was caused by the 2016 surgery.

 Have you missed the standard statute of limitations deadline in your particular medical malpractice case?
 Do not worry.
 Consult with our experienced medical malpractice lawyer in Hawaii at Kurzban, Kurzban, Tetzeli & Pratt, P.A., to speak about the potential of pushing back the deadline.
 Call our offices at 808-800-2445 for a free case evaluation.